- Keep Hydrated

 6. Take a cold shower or apply something cold on your body

-You can stay cool by taking a cold shower because it helps in reducing body temperatures and keeping you sweat free.
+You can stay cool by taking a cold shower because it helps by reducing body temperatures and keeping you sweat free.
 If you are not in a place where you can take a cold shower, carry with you cold towels perhaps that you have in an ice bucket that you can use from time to time.
 In preparing cold towels, keep a few of them in a freezer or the cooler for a few hours before setting out for outdoor activities.

 7. Sleep on a cold sheet